ImperiusSha/AirGuardian/README.md

-# **AirGuardian (SensIT)**
+# **AirGuardian**

 ## **Project Overview**

-AirGuardian (SensIT) is an innovative application for monitoring air quality.
+AirGuardian is an innovative application for monitoring air quality.
 It provides real-time information on CO2 levels, PM10/PM2.5 values, and other key air quality indicators.
 With a reactive homepage animation and the ability to export data, AirGuardian is an indispensable tool for those who are environmentally conscious.

 ## **Screenshots**